coffee grinders icon

 Time

 Manual grinders require you to weigh out your beans and crank the handle each time.
-This takes much longer and is less convenient than simply pushing a button on an electric one.
-If you’re short on time, an electric grinder can get the job done in a few seconds whereas a manual grinder will take over a minute.
+This takes much longer and is less convenient than simply pushing a button on an electric one, particularly if it has a dosing feature.

 Precision